ABET Accreditation

 That program of study includes the following program educational objectives for the training of our undergraduates:

-• Excel in careers in chemical engineering practice and research in the chemical, biochemical, energy and materials industries;
+• Excel in careers in chemical engineering practice and research in chemical, biochemical, pharmaceutical, energy and materials industries;

-• Make use of the versatility of the Princeton chemical and biological engineering program to excel in diverse careers including business, medicine, law, government and education;
+• Make use of the versatility of the Princeton chemical and biological engineering program to pursue careers in diverse sectors including business, medicine, law, government, technology, and education;

 • Excel in top-ranked graduate programs and professional schools;

-• Be recognized as critical, creative and independent thinkers who direct their technical expertise towards addressing the needs of society;
+• Be recognized as critical, creative, ethical and independent thinkers who direct their technical expertise towards addressing the needs of society and in service to humanity;

 • Be recognized as leaders in their chosen fields.